Explore the links between public health, gender, and community action in India and Thailand.

 The program is based in New Delhi, home to more than three hundred international and one thousand local NGOs actively involved in public health and development.
 The Ministry of Health and Family Welfare’s National Commission for Women, WHO’s Southeast Asia regional office, and other public health–focused organizations are headquartered here.
 New Delhi has an extensive public transportation system, many parks and green spaces such as Lodhi gardens, sports facilities, and dozens of historical monuments and cultural associations.
 The city sees itself as both cosmopolitan and distinctively representative of its ancient roots.
 You will have access to the city’s many academic institutions and resources, including its excellent libraries, to advance your learning.

-Focus on women, children, tribal communities, and other underserved populations.
+Focus on women, children, marginalized communities, and other underserved populations in India and Thailand.

 Spend extensive time in under-resourced communities to understand exclusion and access to healthcare, focusing especially on reproductive and children’s health.